-- Navigate to a page that displays Smart Groups for filtering (e.g. Configure Nodes > Node Enrollment > Enrolled Nodes). - Select the Smart Group you wish to change from the Select Smart Group drop-down menu. - 3.
-Change the parameters (e.g. Tag and Operator values) as required. - Click Save as.
+- Navigate to a page that displays Smart Groups for filtering (e.g. Configure Nodes > Node Enrollment > Enrolled Nodes). - 2.
+Select the required Smart Group to be changed from the Select Smart Group drop-down menu. - 3.
+Change the Tag and Operator values as required. - 4.
+Click Save as.

 5. Leave the Smart Group name unedited and click Apply.
-The changed Smart Group will overwrite the existing Smart Group.
+The changed Smart Group overwrites the existing Smart Group.